AbdullahAnwar3/HR-Analytics-and-Reporting-Project/README.md

-itle: HR Analytics and Reporting Web Application
+Title: HR Analytics and Reporting Web Application

 Overview:
 This web application is designed to facilitate Human Resources (HR) management by providing analytics and reporting functionalities.
 It consists of two sides: the employee side and the admin side.
 The backend is powered by Node.js with MongoDB as the database, while the frontend is built using React.js.